 - There usually is an appraisal

-Once all the conditions are cleared you’re ready to close.
-This means you’ll sign the loan documents and wire the funds for closing.
+Once all the conditions are cleared, you’re ready to close.
+You’ll sign the loan documents and wire the funds for closing.

-A Very Important Suggestion To Each First-Time Homebuyer In California
+A Suggestion To Each First-Time Homebuyer

 You may be asked by the seller (or even your Realtor) to waive your “contingencies” to make your offer “stronger.”
 I highly suggest you do not waive any of your “contingencies” when making an offer.

 - Consumer Financial Protection Bureau (CFPB)